 The CCFTMC ensures forensic medical examinations are conducted in a standard and consistent manner throughout California.
 This is accomplished through the development of standardized forms, protocols, and training for forensic medical examiners, law enforcement, prosecutors, and court personnel.

-This program is supported by Subgrant No. EM22 01 awarded by the state administering office for the Office on Violence Against Women, U.S. Department of Justice’s STOP Formula Grant Program.
-The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author and do not necessarily reflect the views of the state or the U.S. Department of Justice.
+This program is supported by funding awarded by the Services*Training*Officers*Prosecutors (STOP) Violence Against Women Formula Grant Program and the Medical Training Program (MCTO) State General Fund for EM23 02 1053 through the California Governor’s Office of Emergency Services (Cal OES).
+The opinions, findings, conclusions, and recommendations expressed by this program are those of the author and do not necessarily reflect the views of Cal OES.